angeloashmore/slice-library-starter-next/README.md

 An example README is included at `./README-example.md` that can be used as a starting point for your own README.

-## 📮&nbsp; Submit it to the Slice Library Showcase
+## Submit it to the Slice Library Showcase

 Want to get more 👀 on your Slice Library?
 Submit it to be listed in the [Slice Library Showcase][showcase]!